 - Licensing decisions are made according to local considerations;

-- Licensing hours are deregulated (i.e. the previous restrictions on the hours when alcohol could be sold have been removed).
+- Licensing hours are deregulated (that is, the previous restrictions on the hours when alcohol could be sold have been removed).

 This is a licence granted in relation to specific premises and will specify the nature of the licensable activity and any applicable conditions.